exercism/javascript/exercises/concept/custom-signs/.docs/instructions.md

 ## 5. Compute the cost of a sign

+Implement the function `costOf(sign, currency)` which takes a string that holds the contents of the sign and a string that represents the currency.
+The cost is calculated based on each letter in the sign costing two dollars with an additional 20 dollars for the sign created.
-Implement the function `costOf(sign, currency)` which takes a string that holds the contents of the sign and a string that represents the currency and returns a phrase that includes the cost to create the sign, formatted with a fixed point notation set to 2 points, followed by the currency string.
+The phrase returned includes the cost to create the sign, formatted with a fixed point notation set to 2 points, followed by the currency string.

 ```javascript
 costOf('Congratulations Rob Class of 2021', 'dollars');